-This means that our school is committed to safeguarding and promoting the welfare of all its \<pupils/students>.
+This means that our school is committed to safeguarding and promoting the welfare of all its pupils.
 We believe that:

-- Our \<children/young people>

-have the right to be protected from

-harm, abuse and neglect

-- Our \<children/young people>

-have the right to experience their

-optimum mental and physical health

-- Every child has the right to an education and \<children/young people> need to be safe and to feel safe in school

-- \<children/young people> need support that matches their individual needs, including those who may have experienced abuse

-- Our \<children/young people>

-have the right to express their

-views, feelings and wishes and

-voice their own values and beliefs

-- Our \<children/young people>

-should be encouraged to respect

-each other's values and support

-each other

-- Our \<children/young people>

-have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+- Our pupils have the right to be protected from harm, abuse and neglect - Our pupils have the right to experience their optimum mental and physical health - Every child has the right to an education and pupils need to be safe and to feel safe in school - pupils need support that matches their individual needs, including those who may have experienced abuse - Our pupils have the right to express their views, feelings and wishes and voice their own values and beliefs - Our pupils should be encouraged to respect each other's values and support each other - Our pupils have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
 Our school will ensure clear systems and processes are in place to enable identification of these needs.
-Including consideration of when mental health needs may become a safeguarding need.

-- Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours
+Including consideration of when mental health needs may become a safeguarding need. - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours

-All staff and visitors have an important role to play in safeguarding \<children/young people> and protecting them from abuse and considering when mental health may become a safeguarding issue.
+All staff and visitors have an important role to play in safeguarding pupils and protecting them from abuse and considering when mental health may become a safeguarding issue.

-as laid out in the following documents:
+Schools will fulfil their local and national responsibilities as laid out in the following documents: